o3de/o3de.org/content/docs/user-guide/interactivity/robotics/grippers.md

 - Currently, both grippers work only with PhysX articulations.
 - They can interact with rigid bodies and articulations but can be attached to articulation links only.
-- Vacuum gripper i simplify and can grip only objects with a "Grippable" tag.
+- Vacuum gripper is simple and can grip only objects with a "Grippable" tag.

 ## Running with MoveIt2